CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    sets, the inner sets must be :class:`frozenset` objects.
 If *iterable* is not specified, a new empty set is returned.

 Instances of :class:`set` and :class:`frozenset` provide the following
 operations:

 .. describe:: len(s)

    Return the cardinality of set *s*.

 .. describe:: x in s

    Test *x* for membership in *s*.

 .. describe:: x not in s

    Test *x* for non-membership in *s*.

-   .. method:: isdisjoint(other)
+.. method:: set.isdisjoint(other)

    Return True if the set has no elements in common with *other*.
-Sets are disjoint if and only if their intersection is the empty set.
+   Sets are disjoint if and only if their interesection is the empty set.

    .. versionadded:: 2.6

-   .. method:: issubset(other)
+.. method:: set.issubset(other)
             set <= other

    Test whether every element in the set is in *other*.

 .. method:: set < other

    Test whether the set is a true subset of *other*, that is, ``set <= other and set != other``.

-   .. method:: issuperset(other)
+.. method:: set.issuperset(other)
             set >= other

    Test whether every element in *other* is in the set.

 .. method:: set > other

    Test whether the set is a true superset of *other*, that is, ``set >= other and set != other``.

-   .. method:: union(other, ...)
+.. method:: set.union(other)
-               set | other | ...
+            set | other

-      Return a new set with elements from the set and all others.
+   Return a new set with elements from both sets.

-      .. versionchanged:: 2.6
-         Accepts multiple input iterables.

-   .. method:: intersection(other, ...)
+.. method:: set.intersection(other)
-               set & other & ...
+            set & other

-      Return a new set with elements common to the set and all others.
+   Return a new set with elements common to both sets.

-      .. versionchanged:: 2.6
-         Accepts multiple input iterables.

-   .. method:: difference(other, ...)
+.. method:: set.difference(other)
-               set - other - ...
+            set - other

-      Return a new set with elements in the set that are not in the others.
+   Return a new set with elements in the set that are not in *other*.

-      .. versionchanged:: 2.6
-         Accepts multiple input iterables.

-   .. method:: symmetric_difference(other)
+.. method:: set.symmetric_difference(other)
             set ^ other

    Return a new set with elements in either the set or *other* but not both.

-   .. method:: copy()
+.. method:: set.copy()

    Return a new set with a shallow copy of *s*.

 Note, the non-operator versions of :meth:`union`, :meth:`intersection`, :meth:`difference`, and :meth:`symmetric_difference`, :meth:`issubset`, and
 :meth:`issuperset` methods will accept any iterable as an argument.
 In contrast, their operator based counterparts require their arguments to be sets.
 This precludes error-prone constructions like ``set('abc') & 'cbs'`` in favor of the more readable ``set('abc').intersection('cbs')``.

 Both :class:`set` and :class:`frozenset` support set to set comparisons.
 Two sets are equal if and only if every element of each set is contained in the other (each is a subset of the other).
 A set is less than another set if and only if the first set is a proper subset of the second set (is a subset, but is not equal).
 A set is greater than another set if and only if the first set is a proper superset of the second set (is a superset, but is not equal).

 Instances of :class:`set` are compared to instances of :class:`frozenset` based on their members.
-For example, ``set('abc') == frozenset('abc')`` returns ``True`` and so does ``set('abc') in set([frozenset('abc')])``.
+For example, ``set('abc') == frozenset('abc')`` returns ``True``.

 The subset and equality comparisons do not generalize to a complete ordering function.
 For example, any two disjoint sets are not equal and are not subsets of each other, so *all* of the following return ``False``:  ``a<b``, ``a==b``, or ``a>b``.
 Accordingly, sets do not implement the :meth:`__cmp__` method.

 Since sets only define partial ordering (subset relationships), the output of the :meth:`list.sort` method is undefined for lists of sets.

 Set elements, like dictionary keys, must be :term:`hashable`.

 Binary operations that mix :class:`set` instances with :class:`frozenset` return the type of the first operand.
-For example: ``frozenset('ab') |
-   set('bc')`` returns an instance of :class:`frozenset`.
+For example: ``frozenset('ab') | set('bc')`` returns an instance of :class:`frozenset`.

 The following table lists operations available for :class:`set` that do not apply to immutable instances of :class:`frozenset`:

-   .. method:: update(other, ...)
+.. method:: set.update(other)
-               set |= other | ...
+            set |= other

-      Update the set, adding elements from all others.
+   Update the set, adding elements from *other*.

-      .. versionchanged:: 2.6
-         Accepts multiple input iterables.

-   .. method:: intersection_update(other, ...)
+.. method:: set.intersection_update(other)
-               set &= other & ...
+            set &= other

-      Update the set, keeping only elements found in it and all others.
+   Update the set, keeping only elements found in it and *other*.

-      .. versionchanged:: 2.6
-         Accepts multiple input iterables.

-   .. method:: difference_update(other, ...)
+.. method:: set.difference_update(other)
-               set -= other | ...
+            set -= other

-      Update the set, removing elements found in others.
+   Update the set, removing elements found in *other*.

-      .. versionchanged:: 2.6
-         Accepts multiple input iterables.

-   .. method:: symmetric_difference_update(other)
+.. method:: set.symmetric_difference_update(other)
             set ^= other

    Update the set, keeping only elements found in either set, but not in both.

-   .. method:: add(elem)
+.. method:: set.add(el)

-      Add element *elem* to the set.
+   Add element *el* to the set.

-   .. method:: remove(elem)
+.. method:: set.remove(el)

-      Remove element *elem* from the set.
-Raises :exc:`KeyError` if *elem* is not contained in the set.
+   Remove element *el* from the set.
+Raises :exc:`KeyError` if *el* is not contained in the set.

-   .. method:: discard(elem)
+.. method:: set.discard(el)

-      Remove element *elem* from the set if it is present.
+   Remove element *el* from the set if it is present.

-   .. method:: pop()
+.. method:: set.pop()

    Remove and return an arbitrary element from the set.
 Raises :exc:`KeyError` if the set is empty.

-   .. method:: clear()
+.. method:: set.clear()

    Remove all elements from the set.

 Note, the non-operator versions of the :meth:`update`, :meth:`intersection_update`, :meth:`difference_update`, and :meth:`symmetric_difference_update` methods will accept any iterable as an argument.

-   Note, the *elem* argument to the :meth:`__contains__`, :meth:`remove`, and :meth:`discard` methods may be a set.
-To support searching for an equivalent frozenset, the *elem* set is temporarily mutated during the search and then restored.
-During the search, the *elem* set should not be read or mutated since it does not have a meaningful value.
+The design of the set types was based on lessons learned from the Python implementation found in the :mod:`sets` module.

 .. seealso::